tinoryj/SGXDedup/README.md

 }
 ```

-Note that before starting, you need to fill in the following content in `./config.json` (this information comes from intel, see [Registration in Intel for Remote Attestation Service](#Prerequisites))
+Before starting, you need to fill the SPID and subscription keys in `./config.json` based on your registration information in Intel.

 ```json
 ...